Robin Williams’ Son Strives to Honor His Father’s Legacy by Helping Victims of Suicide

 Zak is on the board of Bring Change to Mindy, which is “a nonprofit organization co-founded by Glenn Close and her nephew, Calen Pick, to encourage dialogue about mental health and raise awareness.”
 The cause is obviously near and dear to his heart.
 Zak also mentioned that he tried to numb the pain from losing his father but has sought healing the past three years.
 In response to her conversation with the late PATCH ADAMS actor’s son, Abeo said, “when we strip away everything we have been using to numb ourselves, and we are left alone with our grief, we are confronted with this dark and exposed part of ourselves, but it is also a place where we can learn so much about our capacity and abilities as humans.”

 Although Williams doesn’t tie his words into a Christian worldview, his cautions and advice carry a significant weight that Christians know can only be found in Jesus.
 Movieguide®’s obituary article on Robin Williams points out, “Dr. Ted Baehr met Robin several times at press junkets for movies.
 Once, Dr. Baehr shared Jesus Christ with Robin because they both grew up with a few similar parental beliefs.
 Robin had, at one point, accepted Jesus Christ in one of the recovery programs, but he was always searching and never quite finding.”

 Going forward, please continue to pray for healing for Zak and all those affected by suicide and mental health.

 “The LORD is near to the brokenhearted, and saves those who are crushed in spirit.”
 Psalm 38:18 (NASB)Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!